sensu/http-checks/README.md

 ## Overview

 The http-checks is a collection of [Sensu Checks][1] that providing monitoring and metrics for HTTP based services.
-These are relatively simple checks at the moment, but future enhancements such as custom headers are planned.

 ### Attribution